MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/connections-add.md

     > [!TIP]
     > Different connection types support different authentication methods.
 Using Microsoft Entra ID may require specific Azure role-based access permissions for your developers.
 For more information, visit [Role-based access control](../concepts/rbac-ai-studio.md#scenario-connections-using-microsoft-entra-id-authentication).
+    >
+    > Microsoft Entra ID support with the Azure AI Search connection is currently in preview.

     :::image type="content" source="../media/data-connections/connection-add-azure-ai-search-connect.png" alt-text="Screenshot of the page to select the Azure AI Search service that you want to connect to." lightbox="../media/data-connections/connection-add-azure-ai-search-connect.png":::